AnthonyBotha/AntBnB/API-docs-AirBnB.md

       "message": "Bad Request", // (or "Validation error" if generated by Sequelize), "errors": {
-        "page": "Page must be greater than or equal to 1", "size": "Size must be greater than or equal to 1", "maxLat": "Maximum latitude is invalid",
+        "page": "Page must be greater than or equal to 1", "size": "Size must be between 1 and 20", "maxLat": "Maximum latitude is invalid",
         "minLat": "Minimum latitude is invalid",
         "minLng": "Maximum longitude is invalid",